-Any hardware component must have an instance name, and most SoCLib component must have a VCI target or VCI initiator index.
+Any hardware component must have an instance name, and most SoCLib component must have a VCI index.
 Moreover, generic simulation models can have structural parameters.
 The parameter values must be defined as constructor arguments, and used by the constructor to configure the hardware ressources.
-A constructor argument frequently used is a reference on the soclib::common::MappingTable?, that defines the segmentation of the system address space.
+A constructor argument frequently used is a reference on the soclib::common::MappingTable, that defines the segmentation of the system address space.
 A typical VCI component will have the following constructor arguments: